creativecommons/cc-legal-tools-app/README.md

 ### Manual Setup

-**NOTE: this section is helpful for maintaining the project, but should NOT be used for development.
-Please use the Docker Compose Setup, above.**
+> :warning: **This section may be helpful for maintaining the project, but
+> should NOT be used for development.
+Please use the Docker Compose Setup,
+> above.**

 1. Development Environment
    1. Ensure the [Data Repository](#data-repository), above, is in place